HungTaipei/first/README.md

 # first
-# This is the first step to learn git.
+# This is the first step to learn git 123.